Mandatory parental control on children's gadgets may appear in Russia

 This initiative was presented back in January 2025.
 Initially, it was planned to impose fines of up to 10 thousand rubles for the absence of programs blocking harmful content, but this measure was excluded from the bill.
 Now parliamentarians propose that parents install such programs on devices that their children will use.

 Despite support for the idea, legislators express doubts about its implementation.
-They emphasize that it is necessary to develop mechanisms for monitoring compliance with the new norms.
+They emphasize the need to develop mechanisms to monitor compliance with new norms.
 The question of how exactly programs will be installed on devices also remains open.

-The initiative requires further refinement before it is presented for a vote in the State Duma.
+The initiative requires further refinement before it is submitted to a vote in the State Duma.
 Legislators emphasize the importance of protecting children on the Internet, but also point to the difficulties associated with the implementation of this measure.

 Fraudsters began to deceive children on the topic of electronic journals